 Thus, we will consider \textit{stochastic} Clebsch action principles whose variables are stochastic.
 The equations of motion derived will be stochastic ordinary (or partial) differential equations (SDEs, or SPDEs) for motion on coadjoint orbits of (finite or infinite dimensional) Lie algebras.

 Now we comment further on the distinction between the stochastic Clebsch and reduced Lagrangian approaches.
-A stochastic Lagrangian symmetry reduction process was developed in \cite{ArChCr2014,ChCrRa2015}.
+A stochastic Lagrangian symmetry reduction process has been developed in \cite{ArChCr2014,ChCrRa2015}.
 In that case, the Lagrangian curves in the configuration space are stochastic diffusion processes, which are critical states of the action functional.
-In these works, the drift of the stochastic processes is regarded as its (mean, generalized) time derivative and the action functional is defined in terms of this velocity.
-The corresponding Euler-Poincar\'e equations of motion, satisfied by the velocity, are \textit{deterministic} (ordinary differential equations when the configuration space is finite-dimensional, or partial differential equations in the infinite-dimensional case).
+In these works, the drift of the stochastic processes is essentially regarded as its (mean, generalized) time derivative.
+In \cite{ArChCr2014}, the action functional is defined with the classical Lagrangian computed on that velocity; the corresponding Euler-Poincar\'e equations of motion, satisfied by the velocity, are \textit{deterministic} (ordinary differential equations when the configuration space is finite-dimensional, or partial differential equations in the infinite-dimensional case).
 In \cite{ChCrRa2015} the same kind of reduction process for stochastically perturbed Lagrangians is considered and corresponding stochastic differential equations of motion (stochastic partial differential equations in the infinite dimensional case) are derived.

 In the present paper, as in \cite{Ho2015}, the stochastic Clebsch approach is not equivalent to the reduced stochastic Lagrangian processes approach employed in \cite{ArChCr2014,ChCrRa2015}.
-In particular, the action functionals considered in \cite{ArChCr2014,ChCrRa2015} are not random.
-Instead, they are defined as expectations of the classical Lagrangians computed on stochastic processes, whereas in the present work, and in \cite{Ho2015}, the action functionals are taken to be random.
-In addition, the velocities in the reduction approach of \cite{ArChCr2014,ChCrRa2015} are identified with the drift of the underlying diffusion processes, which, as is well known, requires the computation of a conditional expectation.
-Finally, in the reduced stochastic Lagrangian approach of \cite{ArChCr2014,ChCrRa2015}, it is not possible to take arbitrary variations; instead, a particular form for the variations is required and the final resulting equations of motion depend on this choice.
+In particular, the velocities in the reduction approach of \cite{ArChCr2014,ChCrRa2015} are essentially identified with the drift of the underlying diffusion processes, which, as is well known, requires the computation of a conditional expectation.
+In addition, in the reduced stochastic Lagrangian approach of \cite{ArChCr2014,ChCrRa2015}, it is not possible to take arbitrary variations; instead, a particular form for the variations is required and the final resulting equations of motion depend on this choice.
 However, in the present work and in \cite{Ho2015}, the variations are quite arbitrary.